luigus/doors_challenger/README.md

 Initial probability of winning of each door: 2.0% Probability of win without change: 2.0%
 Probability of win change the initial selection: 2.04%
 ```
-## Solution
-The best option as we can see in the statistical results will always occur when we decide to switch ports, because when we do that, we are choosing a port that has a higher probability of having the prize.
-What !??????
-Come on, when there is no open door yet, the probability of the prize being in some door is the same for all doors.
-But once any empty port is revealed, then the probability that it was for that port is distributed to all other remaining ports except the one you initially chose.
-In other words, the port that was revealed has a 0% chance of getting the prize as it was revealed, your port chosen initially remains with the same percentage of the beginning of the problem and all other ports have a higher probability of getting the prize.
-So choosing to switch doors will increase your chances of getting the prize you want.

-## Solution [Portuguese]
-A melhor opção como podemos ver nos resultados estatisticos sempre ocorrerá quando decidimos trocar de porta, pois quando fazemos isso, estamos escolhendo uma porta que tem uma probabilidade maior de ter o prêmio.
-Como assim !??????
-Vamos lá, Quando não existe nenhuma porta aberta ainda a probabilidade do premio está em alguma porta é igual para todas as portas.
-Porém uma vez que é revelada uma porta vazia qualquer, então a probabilidade que era desta porta é distribuida para todas as outras portas remanecentes menos aquela em que você escolheu inicialmente.
-Ou seja a porta que foi revelada tem 0% de chance de ter o prêmio como já foi revelado, a sua porta escolhida inicialmente continua com a mesma porcentagem do inicio do problema e todas as outras portas possuiem uma probabilidade maior de obter o prêmio.
-Por isso, escolher mudar de porta irá aumentar as suas chances de obter o prêmio desejado.